 An interactive art studio and special galleries offer hands-on educational activities for children.

 The Owensboro Museum of Fine Art has three wings containing 14 galleries.
 Additional amenities include guided museum tours, special presentations of various works of art, event photography, thematic music, and entertainment and catering assistance.
 For more information, contact Jason Hayden.

 The Owensboro Public Art Commission was established in 2002 to commission pieces of art for display around the community to promote the appreciation of visual art.
 To date, there are seven sculptures on display.

 25 Carter Road

-With nine established gardens – Butterfly, Rose, Daylily, Iris, Herb, the Takahashi Japanese Memorial Garden, and Fruit & Berry – the garden is becoming a center for the growth and display of hundreds of outstanding plant selections as well as a beautiful location for social gatherings.
+With ten established gardens – Butterfly, Rose, Daylily, Iris, Herb, the Takahashi Japanese Memorial Garden, Luettgen Ericaceous, Ornamental Grass, Children’s Garden, and Fruit & Berry, - the garden is becoming a center for the growth and display of hundreds of outstanding plant selections as well as a beautiful location for social gatherings.
 Appreciate the wonders of the environment and learn to interact with nature.
 Special seasonal activities are enjoyed each year.

 Meeting space and catering are available.
 Groups are welcome.

 You can rent the entire Garden or any part for receptions, weddings, dinners, luncheons, meetings, reunions, parties, fundraisers and retreats.
 Additional amenities include catering service and the beauty of the Garden itself.
 For more information, contact Susie Tyler.